chloeazehr/digital_cv/README.md

 **Graduate Research Mentorship** — CU Boulder (Summer 2023)
 - Collaborated on the W.E.B.
 Du Bois Anti-Slavery Archive using digital tools for dataset creation and visualization.

-**Undergraduate Honors Thesis** — UCSB (2020–2021)
+**Undergraduate Honors Thesis** — UC Santa Barbara (2020–2021)
 - Analyzed Tacky’s Revolt and its implications on socio-economic structures and racialized womanhood in Jamaica.

 **UCSA Internship and Public Policy Research Project** — UC Sacramento & UC Davis (Summer 2020)
 - Title: *“No Straight Answers: How Housing Insecurity Affects Retention and Achievement of LGBTQIA+ Students in the University of California System.”*
-- Collaborated with the University of California Student Association, UC Davis, and UC Center Sacramento.
+- Interned with the University of California Student Association

 ---